ZeYuanDuan/URL-shortener/README.md

 Execute the installation process in the terminal (for Windows users, execute on [Git Bash](https://gitforwindows.org/)):

-1. Use the following command to clone this project to your desired local folder: `https://github.com/ZeYuanDuan/URL-shortener.git`
+1. Use the following command to clone this project to your desired local folder: `git clone https://github.com/ZeYuanDuan/URL-shortener.git`

 2. Change directory to the project folder: `cd URL-shortener`